brendan-halligan/ECE-Final-Year-Project-2023/README.md

 The application incorporates a motion heatmap via Intel's Motion Heatmap technology, and Degree Minute Second (DMS) coordinate mapping using a Scale-Invariant Feature Transform (SIFT) to further track objects.

-The resulting dynamic environment mapping information will provide a comprehensive, highresolution understanding of the surrounding environment which may be used to enhance road vehicle awareness.
+The resulting dynamic environment mapping information will provide a comprehensive, high-resolution understanding of the surrounding environment which may be used to enhance road vehicle awareness.

 <br>